 And I learned this from an old friend of my family who worked for the Wyeth Family while he was painted in a watercolor called The Sharpshooter.

-In “The Chateau Country,” I describe the paintings of Andrew Wyeth, of the Brandywine School, as they connect to the luciferian conspiracy, showing people in a state of dissociation, so, although these masterpieces are full of sensory life, the subjects look mentally absent.
+In Superman (First Half), I describe the paintings of Andrew Wyeth, of the Brandywine School, as they connect to the luciferian conspiracy, showing people in a state of dissociation, so, although these masterpieces are full of sensory life, the subjects look mentally absent.

 My Young Friend is an amazing portrait, catching the exact texture of a woolen sweater, so the viewer can smell the lanolin, and touch the fluffy fur, on the pelt of the model’s hat, while it captures a twenty-year-old stablegirl who looks like she’s tripping on acid.